draperlaboratory/cbat_tools/wp/README.md

 - `--compare-func-calls`.
-Determines whether to compare the semantics of two programs by comparing which subroutines are invoked in the body of the function. `false` by default.
+Determines whether to compare the semantics of two programs by comparing which subroutines are invoked in the body of the function.

 - `--compare-post-reg-values=reg_list`.
 This flag is used for a comparison analysis.
 If set, WP will compare the values stored in the specified registers